nanewtech/P3RE-Countdown/README.md

 gives you a leaderboard of the top 10 people that are the most excited for P3RE (who issued the most requests to the bot ).

-### news
-> ex. /news

-replies with the newest updates on P3RE, trying to keep it up to date as much as possible

 ### status

 > ex. /status